 Quick Start Guide

-Core Instructor's Guide: Level 530
+Instructor's Guide: Core 530

 Get to Know Your Instructor's Guide

 Your Core 530 Instructor's Guide (IG) gives you the structure and flexibility to homeschool with confidence.
-This upper-level IG helps your children guide their own day-to-day study and equips you to be their coach.
-Before you dive into your new Sonlight materials, familiarize yourself with this vital tool.
+This upper-level IG comes in two parts: a Parent Guide and a Student Guide.
+This helps your children guide their own day-to-day study and equips you to be their coach.

+Note: The Parent Guide is formatted and numbered the same as the corresponding Student Guide.
+The only difference between them is that the Parent Guide has the answers written in and provides extra notes about books' plots and literary elements (e.g., themes and styles).
+This allows you to discuss the reading with your children and check their answers even if you haven't read the books yourself.
+Your students don't see these extra helps or answers unless you want them to.

+Before you dive into your new Sonlight materials, familiarize yourself with these vital tools.
 Remember that you are in control of your homeschool; the wealth of information in your IG is here to help you.
-Only you can decide the right pace for your family.
-Your IG is a tool to make your life easier as you shape your children's education.

-Now let's take a look at your IG's contents, including the Schedule Pages, Notes, Study Guides, and Appendices.

 Plan Your Schedule

 The weekly schedules help you plan.
 You can follow them closely, reorganize them, or merely use them as a springboard for your own plans.

 Please know you DO NOT have to do everything scheduled in your IG.
-Help your children find a rhythm that works for them.